 Mareuil chateau

+One of the popular things to do in the Dordogne is visit chateaus.
 We visited Mareuil chateau last year and there was a young lady who gave us a tour, she was fab and did the tour in French and English.
 We saw artefacts from different periods of the chateau including official documents signed by Napoleon.
 In one of the rooms, there were old games set up for people to play whilst they visited and also lots of games set up on the lawn which we all enjoyed playing.
 It was a really interesting tour that I would definitely recommend if you are in the area.

 Laser and Escape room Perigueux

 I haven’t been and the website doesn’t tell us much but I think for laser quest there are 500 m² multi-levels.
-It looks like there’s are arcade games to play and also an escape room.
+It looks like there are arcade games to play and also an escape room.
 In teams of 3 to 6 players, you will have 60 minutes to solve a series of puzzles and get out of the room in which you are locked in time.

 Go Karting Piegut